 The Rio Grande Agricultural Land Trust serves to protect New Mexico’s natural resources and rural quality of life for the five New Mexico counties of Bernalillo, Sandoval, Sierra, Socorro, and Valencia.
 RGALT, a community-supported, nonprofit, works with working landowners who live in the Middle Rio Grande Valley and are dedicated to the preservation of working farms, ranches, wildlife habitat, and open space.

-This interview was published on July 7, 2020.
+This interview was conducted by Carly Schmidt on July 7, 2020.
 Learn more about Cecilia’s work and programming at RGALT.

 You shared some of your story during the “Food Insecurity, Water & COVID-19: Lessons for a Better Future” panel at River Rally and it resonated with so many people.
 Could you explain for this audience how you came to do the work you are doing now?